 Hereditary peripheral neuropathies are a diverse group of disorders with varying presentations and genetic causes.
-Although these disorders can sometimes be categorized by extent of weakness, sensory involvement, and autonomic involvement, overlapping phenotypes can make it difficult to distinguish inherited disorders from acquired or idiopathic forms.
+These disorders can sometimes be categorized by extent of weakness, sensory involvement, and autonomic involvement; however, overlapping phenotypes make it difficult to distinguish inherited disorders from acquired forms.

-A comprehensive testing approach using next-generation sequencing (NGS) can help establish whether a peripheral neuropathy is genetic in nature, enabling greater value in testing.
-Genetic diagnosis not only helps direct gene-specific therapies, it is critical to advance pathologic understanding and the development of gene therapies.1
+A comprehensive testing approach using next-generation sequencing (NGS) can help establish whether a peripheral neuropathy is genetic in nature.
+Genetic diagnosis not only helps direct gene-specific therapies, but it is critical to advance pathologic understanding and the development of gene therapies.1

 Meaningful results through an integrated approach

 Mayo Clinic Laboratories’ hereditary neuropathy testing is backed by a multidisciplinary team of clinical peripheral neuropathy experts, laboratory scientists, and genetic counselors to provide the highest standard for variant detection.

 Using NGS techniques and unique interpretive reporting methods, our approach allows for optimal variant detection.
 This process reduces the risk of false negative results compared to whole exome sequencing and other capture techniques, providing physicians with confidence that disease-specific variants were not missed.